 Better, Not Bitter: Living on Purpose in the Pursuit of Racial Justice (Hardcover)

 This memoir from one of the Exonerated Five is centered on Yusef's serendipitous journey through the harsh prison system as a young teenager.
 Here he deepened his understanding of Islam and became a spiritual leader.
 This proved valuable for both his physical and mental well-being through those years of imprisonment and to this day.
-His story of false accusation is not unique, but his perspective definitely is.— From Leah's Picks
+His story of false accusation is not unique, but his perspective definitely is.— Leah

 This inspirational memoir serves as a call to action from prison reform activist Yusef Salaam, of the Exonerated Five, that will inspire us all to turn our stories into tools for change in the pursuit of racial justice.